yakunins/react-led-digit/README.md

-# React seven-segment digit component
+# React Seven-Segment Digit Component

+Intended to use in digital clock or calculator.